 For over ten years, the Poetry of the Sacred contest has received thousands of submissions touching every aspect of spiritual life.
 Poetry has been called ‘the language of the soul’ and this annual contest encourages poets to awaken the reader to the deep meaning and beauty of a contemplative life.
 Poems are evaluated based on literary excellence, authenticity, and spiritual tenor.

-The 2018 Poetry of the Sacred Contest is open for submissions Tuesday, June 26, 2018, through 11:59 PM EST on Tuesday, August 7, 2018.
-This year’s final judge, TBA, will select three honorable mentions to receive $100.00, and one winning poem to be awarded the $500.00 Merton Prize in Poetry of the Sacred.
+The 2018 Poetry of the Sacred Contest is now closed.
+This year’s final judge, Rebecca Gayle Howell, will select three honorable mentions to receive $100.00, and one winning poem to be awarded the $500.00 Merton Prize in Poetry of the Sacred.
 The winning poem will be published in an upcoming issue of Parabola Magazine, an internationally recognized magazine devoted to the sacred.

 A winner and will be selected in mid-September and all applicants will be notified of the winning poem and three honorable mentions.
 Announcements will also be made online and through the general Center for Interfaith Relations and Festival of Faiths email communications.